Skip to content

 2025 Federal Aviation Reauthorization Wins for Washington – Alternative Aviation Fuel Investments

-Announcement of provisions in the 2025 Federal Aviation Reauthorization bill focused on advancing aviation technology and sustainability through the Airport Improvement Program.
-The bill includes studying electric and hydrogen-powered aircraft integration, expanding alternative fuels research, and developing coordinated strategies for new aviation fuel systems to protect airport communities.
+Promotional graphic from U.S. Representative Adam Smith (Washington's 9th District) highlighting provisions in the 2025 Federal Aviation Reauthorization bill focused on alternative aviation fuel investments, including study of electric and hydrogen-powered aircraft integration, expanded alternative fuel research, and coordinated strategies for new aviation fuel systems under the Airport Improvement Program.

 CategoriesLegislation, Press Release TagsAdam Smith, AIP, Airport Improvement Program, Alternative Fuels, Aviation Emissions, Aviation Fuel